varunbv25/AI-image-resizer/README.md

 ### Processing Mode Selection

-The application offers four distinct processing modes accessible from the main interface:
+The application offers five distinct processing modes accessible from the main interface:

 1. **AI Image Resizing** - For intelligent canvas extension and aspect ratio changes
 2. **Manual Cropping** - For precise, hands-on image cropping
-3. **Upscaling** - For resolution enhancement and quality improvement
-4. **Image Compression** - For file size optimization and web-ready images
+3. **Image Compression** - For file size optimization and web-ready images
+4. **Image Enhancement** - For AI-powered deblurring and sharpening
+5. **Rotate & Flip** - For instant image transformations (rotations and flips)

+### Chain Operations

+All modes support seamless operation chaining with the "Edit Again" feature:
+1. Process an image in any mode
+2. Click "Edit Again" after processing
+3. Select a different mode to continue editing the same processed image
+4. Repeat as needed to create complex multi-stage workflows

 ### 🤖 AI Image Resizing Mode